About

 Much of my work builds on my time as curator of the museum at the Cavendish Laboratory of the University of Cambridge.
 The museum I created has survived virtually unchanged for 40 years, and has been an attraction both for visiting scientists and for donors.
 I am now working with Professor Malcolm Longair on its replacement in the new Ray Dolby Centre, the focus of ‘Cavendish 3’.
 A strong theme in the new museum will be ‘unsung heroes’ – technicians, research assistants, students, teachers – who never hit the headlines but upon whom the Cavendish depended.
 I have also collaborated with Malcolm to select, digitise, and describe, 406 historic images from the Cavendish and made them publicly available at https://cudl.lib.cam.ac.uk/collections/cavendish/; many of these chronicle everyday life in the Cavendish.
 I’ve published extensively on J.J.
 Thomson and the discovery of the electron, recently on James Clerk Maxwell, and also on Poynting, Faraday, Cavendish and Coulomb.
 Over the last few years I have been scoping and advising Lord Rayleigh on cataloguing and preservation of the Rayleigh archives.

-In 2018 I was elected as an IMU representative on the International Commission for the History of Mathematics, and I have been nominated again, with elections in July 2022.
-I serve on the Council of the British Society for the History of Mathematics, where I am meetings coordinator, book reviews editor, and a member of the Accessibility and Diversity Working Group.
+In 2018 I was elected as an IMU representative on the International Commission for the History of Mathematics, and was re-elected for a further term in July 2022.
+I am Editor-in-Chief of the British Journal for the History of Mathematics and a member of the Accessibility and Diversity Working Group of the British Society for the History of Mathematics.
 I am on the organising committee of meetings such as ‘Mathematics: Inclusive or Exclusive’ and ‘Women in Astronomy’.
 I am on the London Mathematical Society Library Committee, with particular responsibility for their Fawcett Collection of books by or relating to female mathematicians.
 I am a trustee of the James Clerk Maxwell Foundation.
 I am a Research Associate of the Oxford Dictionary of National Biography, having written, or undertaken major revisions of, biographies of 32 scientists, and was for five years editor of the British Society for the History of Science’s Education Newsletter.

 For 32 years, I was an Associate Lecturer with the UK Open University, teaching the History MA (A825 & A826), for which I wrote the unit on Scottish history, and previously modules in maths, physics, and history of science.
 A favourite module was AT308: Cities and Technology, which looked at the interactions between culture and the developing technological infrastructure all across the world and from the earliest proto-cities such as the neolithic Çatalhöyük in modern-day Turkey to 20th-century Singapore.
 I supported the module team in their efforts to introduce new learning technologies, moderating forums and developing a collaborative timeline tool in the days before web2.0 was a thing.
 In April 2006 I received two Open University teaching awards for exploring and supporting innovative ways of meeting a diversity of student needs; and my contribution to the SOS (Scottish Online Support) team which provided professional development and seeds communities of practice for tutors focussed around using distance technologies in learning and teaching.